patrickmclean/CovidTracking/Readme.txt

 # Run with Anaconda 3.6.1
 # Package manager conda

-To update covid data, in terminal: git fetch CovidData then update endData in readData.py

-To Run
-Start server/webserver2.py
-goto localhost:8080

-Connect to ec2 instance:
-Goto config folder
-run launch.sh
+# Updating data
+Should be working automatically as cronjob
+Job is in Scripts/.crontab (or .crontabsvr)
+Update with vi (i for insert, esc, then :wq to write out) Update new script with: crontab ./.crontabsvr
+Logs are written to cron.log
+Running every day at 12 - pulls from github

+# Access the server
+Goto Scripts and run: ./sshaws.sh
+This assumes instance is running.
+If instance is stopped and restarted then IP address will need to be updated in this script

+# Running the webserver
+Login via SSH above
+cd CovidTracking
+python3 Server/webserver2.py

-make sure instance is running first...
+Application is running on X.X.X.X:8080

-Setting up the server on ec2
+# Setting up a new server on ec2
 Check python 3 is installed
 yum list installed | grep -i python3 latest pip